Websoft9/aws/docs/server-login.md

 1. Refer to [Set up EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-set-up.html) to install EC2 Instance Connect module（For Websoft9 image, the module is installed by default, just skip this step.）

-2. Log in AWS EC2 console, open 【Instance】> 【Connect】and choose the second way to connect.
+2. Login to AWS EC2 console, open 【Instance】> 【Connect】and choose the second way to connect.
    ![command line](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-connectmethods-websoft9.png)

-3. Click "Connect", a window opens and you are connected to the instance.
+3. Click 【Connect】, a window opens and you are connected to the instance.

 After you're connected to the server through command line, the following two most common examples of operations are required.